mt40/vscode-todo-parser/README.md

 ```

 #### markers
 Contains the words that signal the start of TODOs.
 For example, `"markers": ["NOTE:"]` will enable matching `NOTE: this is a new type of TODO`.

-*Note that "TODO:", "Todo:", and "todo:" are added by default.*
+#### autoDefaultMarkers
+If `true`, automatically add the default markers: "TODO", "Todo", and "todo".
+Default is `true`.

 ## Supported languages
 Java, Javascript, C#, C, C++, F#, Python, Ruby, Coffee Script, R, Haskell, Lua, Go, Perl, Markdown, Css, Scss, Less, Latex, Typescript, Elixir, Shell Script.